turingschool/curriculum-site/module1/lessons/nested_collections.md

 What about on the job?
 How often will you need to work with nested collections _really_?

-Take a look at [this documentation from ifixit.com](https://www.ifixit.com/api/2.0/doc/Stories#get-a-list-of-stories) (these docs are for working with an external API, which you'll learn about in a future module at Turing).
+Take a look at this [ifixit.com documentation](https://www.ifixit.com/api/2.0/doc/Stories#get-a-list-of-stories) (these docs are for working with an external API, which you'll learn about in a future module at Turing).
 We're specifically interested in the 'Response' section from the `GET /stories` dropdown.

 <section class="call-to-action">